 Subsequently, John Casken became a Lecturer at the Universities of Birmingham (1973-1979) and Durham (1981-1992), Research Fellow at Huddersfield Polytechnic (1980-81), and from 1992-2008 was Professor of Music at The University of Manchester, a university with which he retains strong links as Emeritus Professor of Music.
 In 1987 John Casken was Visiting Composer-In-Residence at the University of Santa Barbara, California and in 1990 was invited by Toru Takemitsu to Tokyo to be a featured composer in his festival Music Today.
 In 1992 John Casken was on the Residency Program at the Rockefeller Foundation Bellagio Center on Lake Como, Italy.

 Having left North-East England in 1992 to join the staff at Manchester, he returned to live in Northumberland in 2005.
-He plays an active role in the musical community as Music Director of Coquetdale Chamber Choir, an amateur choir with a strong commitment to contemporary music, and as Artistic Director and Chairman of Alwinton Summer Concerts, a role which allows him to organise original and challenging programmes.
+He plays an active role in the musical community as Music Director of Coquetdale Chamber Choir, an amateur choir with a strong commitment to contemporary music, and as Artistic Director of Wooler Arts Summer Concerts, a role which allows him to organise original and challenging programmes.
 He also curated and coordinated three concerts from 2012-2014 in the Church of St John, Healey (Riding Mill, Northumberland) to celebrate two award-winning and commemorative windows by Anna Vibeke Mou and James Hugonin.
 John Casken has been Visiting Fellow in Composition at the University of Aberdeen since September 2018.